- Bridging-the-Gap Awards

 One or more team members from the company should be prepared to attend every session.
 Remember to bring your laptop; these will be working sessions.

-- A total of five 2.5-hour working sessions, plus two 2.5-hour filing clinics
+- A total of four 2-hour working sessions, plus two 2-hour filing clinics

 - Ability to access course remotely via web conference